Securing PDF Files – How to create Secure PDF Documents

 This is an overview of how publishers secure PDFs and administer customers and licenses.

-For a more detailed description on using the Safeguard Secure PDF Writer please refer to the product manual.
+This section explains how you protect PDF files.
+For a detailed description on using the Safeguard Secure PDF Writer please refer to the product manual.

 STEP 1: Download and install Safeguard Secure PDF Writer

 The latest software can be downloaded from here.
 Once you have downloaded the software, double-click on the .exe file to install it.

 STEP 2: Register Safeguard Secure PDF Writer